-I managed to revisit another old haunt when I was back in the Uk: Saeforth Dock Pools in Liverpool.
+I managed to revisit another old haunt when I was back in the Uk: Seaforth Dock Pools in Liverpool.

 You need a permit to get in these days and the reserve has seen better days and is just about clinging on.
 It is surrounded by new buildings and a lot of the birds seem to have gone.
-It used to be famous for Little Gulls but apparently they no longer visit.
+It used to be famous for Little Gulls but we couldn’t find any this day.